May you be present with each precious moment

 Youth Yoga Classes

 It is an honor and joy to offer skills for coping with stress, building strength and flexibility, and self-acceptance to youth.
 I have a gift of creating a safe space for young people of diverse cultural backgrounds, ages, body sizes and life experiences to feel welcomed and affirmed.
 Since 2007 I have offered teen yoga classes at various sites in Chatham County, including Woods Charter High School and Auldern Academy.
-In 2015 I began sharing yoga with the young women at the Chatham Youth Development Center, part of the NC Juvenile Justice System.
+From 2015-2017 I was blessed to share yoga with the young women at the Chatham Youth Development Center, part of the NC Juvenile Justice System.